Brown v. Board of Education: Topeka

-The Topeka junior high schools had been integrated since 1941.
-Topeka High School was integrated from its inception in 1871 and its sports teams from 1949 onwards.
+In Topeka, Kansas, where the Brown case originated, the junior high schools had been integrated since 1941.
+Topeka High School was integrated from its inception in 1871 and its sports teams had been integrated since 1949.
 The Kansas law permitting segregated schools allowed them only "below the high school level".

 Soon after the district court decision, election outcomes and the political climate in Topeka changed.
 The Board of Education of Topeka began to end segregation in the Topeka elementary schools in August 1953, integrating two attendance districts.
 All the Topeka elementary schools were changed to neighborhood attendance centers in January 1956, although existing students were allowed to continue attending their prior assigned schools at their option.
 Plaintiff Zelma Henderson, in a 2004 interview, recalled that no demonstrations or tumult accompanied desegregation in Topeka's schools: "They accepted it ...
 It wasn't too long until they integrated the teachers and principals."

 The Topeka Public Schools administration building is named in honor of McKinley Burnett, NAACP chapter president who organized the case.
 Monroe Elementary was designated a National Historic Site under the National Park Service on October 26, 1992, and redesignated a National Historical Park on May 12, 2022.

-The intellectual roots of Plessy v.
-Ferguson, the landmark United States Supreme Court decision upholding the constitutionality of racial segregation in 1896 under the doctrine of "separate but equal" were, in part, tied to the scientific racism of the era.
-However, the popular support for the decision was more likely a result of the racist beliefs held by many whites at the time.
-In deciding Brown v.
-Board of Education, the Supreme Court rejected the ideas of scientific racists about the need for segregation, especially in schools.
-The court buttressed its holding by citing (in footnote 11) social science research about the harms to black children caused by segregated schools.

-Both scholarly and popular ideas of hereditarianism played an important role in the attack and backlash that followed the Brown decision.
-Mankind Quarterly was founded in 1960, in part in response to the Brown decision.